How knowhow reduces LCOE in offshore wind

-If the weather is not too adverse, the ship stays on the spot with only two thrusters running, which leads to a substantial reduction in fuel consumption during stand-by.
+If the weather is not too adverse, the ship stays on the spot with only two thrusters running, which substantially reduces fuel consumption during stand-by.

-The X-STERN hull also provides major fuel savings.
+The X-STERN hull also provides significant fuel savings.
 Findings show that the X-STERN results in up to 60 per cent less power required when manoeuvring stern first compared to a flat transom stern.

 Also, read the story of the senior DP operator on the first X-STERN Service Operation Vessel.

 Next-generation service vessels

 Ulstein has a clear ambition of being at the forefront of the technology development required to achieve zero-emission offshore operations.
 One important design aspect is our innovative hulls, including our novel TWIN X-STERN.
 These ships leverage the advantages of the X-STERN by creating an underwater hull shape that is bi-symmetrical with two main propeller units in each corner, ideal for offshore operations requiring continuous positioning.
-The TWIN X-STERN is more manoeuvrable, with low noise for increased comfort and the potential to save significant amounts of energy.
+The TWIN X-STERN is more manoeuvrable, with low noise for increased comfort and the potential to save energy.

-By having excellent performance in any direction, and more efficient utilisation of the thrusters, high performance is achieved with the minimum required power.
+High performance is achieved with the minimum required power by having excellent performance in any direction and more efficient utilisation of the thrusters.
 The result is significantly more effective operations and reduced energy consumption, which is the key to performing vessel operations with reduced emissions.

 To lower the vessel's environmental impact further, moving towards zero-emission, Ulstein is preparing future-proof power solutions.
 Ulstein's (C)SOVs can be delivered as diesel-electric battery hybrids as a starting point, with options for further emission reduction installed or prepared for.
-Being technology and supplier neutral, Ulstein can guide the client to the most suitable fuel and power conversion technology for their business case, taking into account project-specific requirements, supply chain considerations and the operational profile of the vessel.
+Being technology and supplier-neutral, Ulstein can guide the client to the most suitable fuel and power conversion technology for their business case, taking into account project-specific requirements, supply chain considerations and the vessel's operational profile.